georgevc15/multifarious-python-projects/README.md

 - Cinema -> branch <- allows users to book a film.
 If the use user is old enough and there are enought seats we allow users to book/watch a movie

-- Baby -> branch <- Baby conversation Simulator
+- Simulator -> branch <- Baby conversation simulator.
+Program that simulates a conversation with a baby